Skip to main content

 Housing Discrimination in Vermont

-Every five year's the State conducts an Analysis of Impediments to Fair Housing to identify barriers to fair housing choice in Vermont and recommend actions to overcome them.
+Every five year's the State conducts an Analysis of Impediments to Fair Housing (AI) to identify barriers to fair housing choice in Vermont and recommend actions to overcome them.
 A comprehensive analysis was completed in 2012 and updated in 2017.
+In November 2022, DHCD published an update on the state's progress toward the actions described in the 2017 AI.

 Fair Housing Month